KBM2795/gstr2b-automation/GSTR2B-AUTOMATION-GUIDE.md

 ### Integration with Existing Workflow
 - Downloaded files can be immediately processed
 - Seamless integration with existing file processing pipeline
-- Automatic webhook integration with n8n
+- Automatic webhook integration with external services

 ## Testing